 Throughout the tread on the tire there are several tread wear indicators that show the remaining tread depth.
-If the tread has worn down to 4 mm, thus reaching the limit for winter service, the TWI is even with the tread surface, clearly indicating the wear on the tire.

 Secure grip in wet conditions is crucial for safe driving.
 Performance is graded into classes, A to G (although D and G are not currently used).
 The stopping distance between a class A tire and a class F tire can be as much as 18 metres.